 The Different Types of Pine Trees

 Tennessee is famous for its mountains and miles of green trees.
 Tennessee Nursery is also the place to shop for all your horticultural needs, large and small.
-If you want to add a few trees to your property if you are planning a major reforestation project, or even if you are planting trees for a future timber harvesting project, come see us.
+If you want to add a few trees to your property, if you are planning a significant reforestation project, or even if you are planting trees for a future timber harvesting project, see us.
 We offer an outstanding selection of trees and foliage to suit your need.

-The loblolly pine is classified by the wood industry as a Southern yellow pine.
+The wood industry classifies the loblolly pine as a Southern yellow pine.
 It gets its name from the words “lob” and “lolly.”
 “Lob” is a word for thick, heavy food like porridge or oatmeal bubbling in a pot.
 “Lolly” is an old British word for food that is boiled, like soup or broth.
 The word “loblolly” refers to a swampy area like a mudhole or mire.
-The loblolly pine is the second-most common tree in the United
+The loblolly pine is the second-most common tree in the United.

 States, after the red maple.
 The loblolly is also known as Old field pine, rosemary pine, India pine, bull pine, long straw pine (possibly because of its long needles), and North Carolina pine.